educational research, measurement, and evaluation

 Many alumni have agreed to offer their career and job searching advice with current ERME students and other alumni.
 If you are interested in a specific organization, you should speak with Dr. Ludlow to ask if he can put you in touch with ERME alumni.

 Looking for a job?
-ERME-related job opportunities are sent out to students, alumni, faculty and "friends of ERME" on a weekly basis.
-If you are interested in receiving these postings, email firstname.lastname@example.org.
+ERME-related job opportunities are sent out to students, alumni, faculty and the ERME Network on a bimonthly basis (Here is an example of an "ERME Opportunities" email sent to our email list).
+If you are interested in receiving these postings, email email@example.com.

 Job Search Resources